figredos/flutter/TEXT_FILES/WIDGETS/catalog/material_design.md

 ### FloatingActionButton

 This is a circular material design button typically used for the primary action in an application.

+### DropdownButton

+This is a widget used to create a dropdown menu with a list of items.
+It's a common UI pattern for selecting an item from a list of options.

 ## TextField